 Mix-In Ideas

 As long as you don’t over-mix the batter, you can load up your muffins with any add-ins you’re craving.
-Here are some foolproof options!
+Here are some variations I’ve played with when making these whole wheat blueberry muffins.

 - Chopped Nuts